-- equipment commonly found in a manufacturing setting. - Read and comprehend technical manuals and written work instructions. - Describe and apply occupational health and safety standards (OSHA) related to the safe work habits related to the machine tool and manufacturing industry. - Evaluate machined components utilizing current ASME standards.
+- Read and comprehend technical manuals and written work instructions. - Describe and apply occupational health and safety standards (OSHA) related to the safe work habits related to the machine tool and manufacturing industry. - Evaluate machined components utilizing current ASME standards.

 Individuals interested in the Machine Tool Technology program are required to fulfill the following requirements: